 Pomona has close to 30 faculty members involved in the Asian Studies program, and their teaching interests are far-reaching.
 But students also benefit from Pomona’s role as a member of the Claremont Colleges, a consortium of neighboring institutions that share resources.
 Pomona’s Asian Studies and MES curricula draw on courses offered at the other colleges, allowing majors and minors to choose from more than 80 courses altogether.

 Pomona College students majoring or minoring in Asian Studies or in Middle Eastern Studies (West Asian Studies) are represented by Student Liaisons.
 Student Liaisons organize departmental events that respond to student needs and that further integrate students and faculty.

-During the 2014-2015 academic year, Asian Studies has six liaisons: Clare Bradford Anderson (MES), Alexander Bau (AS), Clara Hilary Engle (AS), Emma Hanashiro (AS), Anna Kramer (MES) and Charles Yoshimura (AS).
+During the 2014-2015 academic year, Asian Studies has seven liaisons: Kenneth An (AS), Clare Bradford Anderson (MES), Alexander Bau (AS), Clara Hilary Engle (AS), Emma Hanashiro (AS), Simone Prince-Eichner (MES) and Charles Yoshimura (AS).

 Study abroad is an important element of the Asian Studies Program, with destinations ranging from China and Japan to Nepal, Jordan and Egypt.
 On campus, the Pacific Basin Institute sponsors a continuing series of conferences, workshops and lectures featuring scholars and public figures from Pacific Rim nations.
 PBI’s extensive archive of documentary videos and films is a key research tool.